 And if you’re in Millennium Square with the family, why not pop into…

-2. At Bristol Science Centre
+2. We the Curious Science Centre

 This hands-on science centre is great for kids and teenagers, with handles to turn, buttons to press, things to build and something to see, smell, touch wherever you turn.
 On the ground floor it’s all about us and our bodies – test how high you can jump or fit your body’s organs into the body like a jigsaw puzzle.
 On the other side of the room you can turn the Heath-Robinson style water wheel or make a miniature parachute fly.
 There’s a whole area devoted to food and where it comes from – you can compare what a sumo wrestler and a farmer in the Andes eat for breakfast.

-3. Arnolfini Arts Centre
+3. Arnolfini Arts Centre on Bristol Quayside

 The Arnolfini is one of my favourite contemporary art centres, housed in one of the old stone warehouses and because it’s free I always like to pop in and see what’s going on.
 Once I saw a group of dancers twisting silently with only those wearing headphones hearing the music they were dancing to.
 Another time I hopped from one upturned log to another around a room filled with just a few inches of water.
 The ever changing exhibitions always provoke and question, but don’t expect to find pretty pictures in here.
 I often pop up to the second floor just for the pleasure of looking back down across the whole harbour at the window by the loos.

 Out on the quayside sits John Cabot or Giovanni Caboto, a Genoese explorer who has given his name to a number of parks, towers and shopping centres across the city.
 In 1497 he sailed from Bristol in The Matthew, a surprisingly small ship to cross the Atlantic all the way to Newfoundland.
 The replica of the original ship now sits on the other side of the harbour – more of that later.